 The MLG 4-8 Program is offered in two venues.
 The Face-to-Face program is for traditional students seeking a degree by attending classes on campus.
 The Online Completer Program is designed for non-traditional students most of whom are paraprofessionals in public schools.
 Admission into the Online Completer Program is by application only.

-For information on these programs or to schedule advising for the MLG degree program contact:
+For information on the MLG degree program contact:

 Dr. Claudia Whitley firstname.lastname@example.org 936-468-4074 orDr.
 Michelle Williams email@example.com 936-468-1597